pydio/pydio-doc-admin-guide/2_getting_started/2_13_ent_config_ldap.md

 You can map user's attributes in ldap to pydio by defining some mapping rules.
 There are three parts in each rule:
 - Left Attribute: is attribute name of user object in ldapserver
-- Right Attribute: is attribute name of user object in pydio
+- Right Attribute: is attribute name of user object in pydio.
+They are casesensitive names e.g: **displayName**, **email**, **Roles**
 - Rule String: You can define this string as a filter for mapping process.
 It can be blank, a list of value, or regular expression string.

 <img src="http://images.vpydio.fr/local/Selection_867.png" alt="" width="600">

-Example: *department* is an attribute of user object in ldap, it accept following values: finance, admin, hr, marketing, it_helpdesk, it_hardware.
+Example: *department* is an attribute of user object in ldap, it accepts following values: finance, admin, hr, marketing, it_helpdesk, it_hardware.
 But you would like to map only "admin", "it_helpdesk", "it_hardware"  values to Roles in Pydio, you can define as following:

     Left Attribute: department
     Rule String: admin,it_helpdesk,it_hardware